UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 1. Fixation cross presentation (fixed time, no responses are recorded)
 2. Prime presentation (fixed time, no responses are recorded)
-3. Test stimulus presentation (the last string of letters of the presented pair, lexcical decision phase).
+3. Test stimulus presentation (the last string of letters of the presented pair, lexical decision phase).

 Only in this _last phase_, as soon as the "test item" is being presented, the participant can respond with the keyboard.